 (4) The Minister may, at any time, by instrument in writing served on a person who has made an application under this section, require him to furnish, within the time specified in the instrument, further information in writing in connection with his application.

-(5) In this section, “pipeline operator under the Commonwealth Act or a corresponding law” has the same meaning as in section 65.
+(5) In this section, pipeline operator under the Commonwealth Act or a corresponding law has the same meaning as in section 65.

 [Section 64 amended by No. 12 of 1990 s.
 192.]